MaryKathryn0/Assignment3JavaScript/README.md

 ## Scope of Work

-User will click the button to generate a password
+1. User will click the button to generate a password

-After clicking the user will be prompted with questions regarding 1. criteria & 2. options for password:
+2. After clicking the user will be prompted with questions regarding a. criteria & b. options for password:
  Criteria:
             1. Must be between 8 and 128 characters long
             2. Must choose at least 1 of the character options:
                 - numbers